Documentation

 Understand the operational event system that powers scheduling, workflows, resources, notifications, and documentation.

-The Events setup controls the repeatable work your facility performs.
-Examples include storage intake, vehicle pickup, delivery, wash, detail, inspection, maintenance, customer visits, and internal shop tasks.
+You will set up the services and workflows your facility performs again and again—storage intake, pickup, delivery, wash, detail, inspection, maintenance, customer visits, and internal shop tasks.

-Most event setup starts from Settings > Events & schedule.
-Those choices affect Schedule, Cars, Parking Spots, customer notifications, photo documentation, contracts, and staff workflows.
+Most setup happens in Settings > Events & schedule.
+Those choices affect Schedule, Cars, Parking Spots, customer messages, photo documentation, and staff workflows.

 Events and schedule settings page showing services and event types, closed days, default texts and emails, reminders, photo rules, and bookable resources